 You will need a playroom

+Don’t underestimate the need for a dedicated space for toys.
 If you don’t dedicate a space for your children’s toys then you will start seeing toys everywhere.
 There will be piles of toys in your kitchen, family room, living room, bedrooms, and hallways.
 The clutter of toys will take over your house.
 You will need a playroom to store all the toys.

 Mudrooms are Important

-In our first home, we did not have a mudroom so when we entered the house, we walked right into our living room which was not ideal because aside from tracking mud into the house, we were piling up our coats and shoes by the front door.
+In our first home in the suburbs, we did not have a mudroom so when we entered the house, we walked right into our living room which was not ideal because aside from tracking mud into the house, we were piling up our coats and shoes by the front door.

 Attached Garage is a Plus

-If at all possible, get a house with an attached garage.
-It can get cold in the winter, sometimes with temperatures dropping below freezing.
-I remember when my youngest used to nap in the car, it was always so much easier transferring him into the house from the garage without having to worry about the cold.
+During the winter, when the temperature drops below freezing, you will be happy you have an attached garage.
+I remember when my youngest child used to nap in the car, it was always so much easier transferring him into the house from the garage without having to worry about the cold.

 Make room for your Guests

 When you move to the suburbs with kids, you will definitely need a guest room.
 Get a house with an extra room that you can use as a guest room.
 Prior to having kids, we rarely had family come to visit.
 Once we had kids, we had frequent visits from both my parents and my in-laws (I actually love having them as guests because they help me with the kids!)

 I remember in our first suburban home, we didn’t have a guest room.
 They used the pull-out sofa in the family room.
 Between the pile of toys and hosting them on a pull-out sofa, the sleeping arrangement quickly became very uncomfortable for everyone.